mertcankarakaya/Dollar_rate_estimate/README.md

 ## Goals of Project

-There are daily values of dollar money rate of Turkey between half June of 2019 year and 1982 year in "37.year.dollar.rate.for.Turkey" csv file.
+There are daily values of dollar rate of Turkey between half June of 2019 year and 1982 year in **"37.year.dollar.rate.for.Turkey"** csv file.
 I am trying to estimate to new dollar rate that using Machine Learning algorithms in this work.

 ## Doing of Project